-Congress poised to vote on border measure without Trump border wall
+U.S. Congress poised to vote on border measure without Trump wall

 Republican Senator Chuck Grassley, who was presiding over the opening of the Senate, added his own prayer at the end of a prayer by the guest chaplain.
 “Let’s all pray that the president will have the wisdom to sign the bill so the government doesn’t shut down,” Grassley said.

-Since he ran for office in 2016, Trump has been demanding billions of dollars to build a wall on the southwest border, saying a national security crisis required a quick response to curb illegal immigration and drug trafficking.
+A border wall was a central 2016 campaign promise by Trump.
+As president, he has called the border a national security crisis that requires a wall to curb illegal immigration and drug trafficking.
 He originally said Mexico would pay for the wall along the 2,000-mile (3,200-km) border, an idea Mexico dismissed.

-“This agreement denies funding for President Trump’s border wall and includes several key measures to make our immigration system more humane,” House Appropriations Committee Chairwoman Nita Lowey, a Democrat, said in a statement.

 Republican Senator Lindsey Graham, who is in regular contact with the White House, said Trump was “inclined to take the deal and move on.”
-But Graham also told reporters Trump would then look elsewhere to find more money to build the wall and was “very inclined” to declare a national emergency to secure the funds.
+Graham also told reporters Trump would then look elsewhere to find more money to build the wall and was “very inclined” to declare a national emergency to secure the funds.

 Such a move, bypassing Congress and redirecting funds previously approved by lawmakers for other purposes in order to construct the wall, likely would spark a court battle, as it is Congress and not the president that mainly decides how federal funds get spent under the U.S. Constitution.
 Several Republicans have cautioned Trump against taking the unilateral action.